dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Fetch metrics for a project

 Fetch and query metrics for a project from a given job.
-To fetch the full list of metrics defined in a user’s project via the dbt Cloud Metadata API, use the [Metrics query](/docs/dbt-cloud-apis/metadata-schema-metrics).
-Review the [metrics docs](https://docs.getdbt.com/docs/build/metrics#available-properties) for information about the metric properties.
+To fetch the full list of metrics defined in a user’s project via the dbt Cloud Metadata API, use the [metrics query](/docs/dbt-cloud-apis/metadata-schema-metrics).
+Review the [dbt Metrics docs](https://docs.getdbt.com/docs/build/metrics#available-properties) for information about the metric properties.

 Test out the API using the [GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer?endpoint=https%3A%2F%2Fmetadata.cloud.getdbt.com%2Fgraphql).